- This is a LIVE event

 - Invoice and access code will be sent via email.
 No need to pay now.

-The Native Americans of New York State
+SOLD OUT: The Native Americans of New York State

 With his guitar and some traditional Iroquois instruments, Dave leads students on a fun-filled musical journey to discover the Haudenosaunee (Iroquois or Six Nations) people – the Seneca, Cayuga, Onondaga, Oneida, Mohawk and Tuscarora tribes.